Engineering Data Quality and Availability in Artificial Intelligence

 Many engineers are surprised to learn that CAD data can also be imported for use in Monolith.
 The modelling approach in the case study of Kautex combines acoustic test data, 3D CAD fuel tank shapes, and different inner component set-ups.
 This CAD-based approach using Autoencoders helped the Kautex engineers gain new and deeper insights into their complex products as well as the creation of a toolchain that provides valuable predictions significantly faster than what state-of-the-art simulations can provide.
 Both 3D and tabular approaches were used to train models and make predictions of sloshing noise behaviour based on new, unseen 3D designs of fuel tanks.

-Read Kautex Case Study
+Read Kautex case study

 Mixing Data – Combining Different Sources to Improve Predictions